c-git/bazooka-bot/README.md

 If they are not there will be TODO's in the code itself.
 The check off only denotes the start of the feature as then the TODOs are moved into the code and maintaining two places is not sustainable.

+# Alliance Management

+- [ ] Reminder to add new players to the internal channels
+- [ ] Send welcome message to new members of the server
+- [ ] Add event handler to see when ppl leave https://github.com/serenity-rs/poise/blob/current/examples/event_handler/main.rs

 # Unranked event

 - [x] `/unranked idea`